klinecharts/KLineChart/docs/en-US/guide/data-integration.md

    - Usually the pagination boundary timestamp is handled inconsistently, or the backend data contains duplicate timestamps
 6. Indicator values are incorrect
    - First check whether `volume` and `turnover` are passed correctly
+7. Want to listen for a "data update" event
+   - The chart has no data-update event; real-time data is pushed to the chart by your own `subscribeBar`
+   - If you need to be aware of visible-range changes (for example, to time pagination loading), use `chart.subscribeAction('onVisibleRangeChange', ...)`, see [subscribeAction](../api/instance/subscribeAction.md)